Fun!

 Cake Ordering System Jun 2021 - Mar 2022

-This online ordering system replaces a pen-and-paper ordering system.
+I built this online ordering system to replace a pen-and-paper flow.
 Employees use this system to input and save orders from customers.
 Order confirmations are emailed to customers, who can review their orders and request changes if required.

 JavaScript Material UI NextJS AWS AWS Simple Email Service AWS S3 AWS Lambda AWS DynamoDB